Ayushmi-Adh/Extracting-Stock-Data-Using-a-Web-Scraping/README.md

 ## Define a Function for Making Graphs:

-A function is defined to facilitate the creation of graphs based on the extracted data.
+A function is defined to facilitate the creation of graphs based on the extracted data..

 ## Questions